artsmia/artstories.md/stories/the-art-ists-of-war.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_2018690.jpg)

-Goya's etching "Y no hay remedio (And it cannot be helped)" from his "The Disasters of War" series.
+Goya's etching "Y no hay remedio (And it cannot be helped)" from his *The Disasters of War* series.

 ---